jeffreyevans/spatialEco/README.md

 	Fixed bug in aspline.downscale where, grid.search = TRUE option was producing an error

+	Added function "z_normalization" that Z-normalizes a time series by subtracting its mean and dividing by the standard deviation meadian or MAD

-	Fixed bug in sf.kde where error was returned when specifying ref argument
+	Fixed bug in sf.kde where error was returned when specifying res and ref argument.
+Changed how the resoultion (res) and reference (ref) raster is checked and created

+	Fixed bug in aspline.downscale where, grid.search = TRUE option was producing an error

 	Fixed bug in raster.kendall where, other than the default, the method argument was not being reconized

 	Depreciated cgls.url due to digest files no longer reliable

 	Depreciated oli.aws due to AWS Registry of Open Data changing to the AWS Data Exchange

+	Addressed terra focal issue in raster.gaussian.smooth so that convolution now works.

+	Fixed bug in hil.pt and hil (thanks to Martin Macek)

+	Enhancement to hil.pt and hil that implements optional equations from original paper

 As of version 2.0-2 I completley depreciated several functions (they no longer have aliasis) and cleaned up documentation.
 Other changes are;